MagicFoundation/Alcinoe/README.md

 Fast TStringList
 ================

-TALStringList works the same as Delphi's TStringList, except that it allows you to search for a name=value using a quicksort algorithm when the list is sorted.
+**TALStringList** functions similarly to Delphi's **TStringList**, but with significant performance improvements.
+When the list is sorted, it uses a quicksort algorithm to search for `name=value` pairs, enabling much faster lookups.

-Additionally, TALStringList uses a locale-independent algorithm (based on the 8-bit ordinal value of each character) instead of the AnsiCompareText and AnsiCompareStr used by Delphi's TStringList.
-As a result, sorting in TALStringList is up to 10 times faster than in Delphi's TStringList.
-Furthermore, TALStringList is not a Unicode TStringList, but a 100% Ansi StringList.
+Additionally, **TALStringList** uses a locale-independent sorting algorithm based on the 8-bit ordinal value of each character, rather than Delphi's **AnsiCompareText** and **AnsiCompareStr**.
+This results in sorting speeds up to 10 times faster than Delphi's **TStringList**.

+Unlike **TStringList**, **TALStringList** is not Unicode-based but is a fully **Ansi** string list, optimized for performance.

 You can start exploring this feature with the demo located at [Demos\ALSortedListBenchmark](https://github.com/MagicFoundation/Alcinoe/tree/master/Demos/ALSortedListBenchmark)
 <br/>
 <br/>